colinodell/google-meet-hass-extension/README.md

 ## FAQs

-**Can I just download this from the Chrome store?** Not at the moment - I haven't gotten around to creating a pipeline to build and package this yet.
-Hopefully soon, though!
+**Can I just download this from the Chrome store?** Yes you can! https://chrome.google.com/webstore/detail/google-meet-%3C%3E-home-assis/gghhlbjdgdemfjmkdfoiebpobebkkccm?hl=en&authuser=0

 **Does this support other browsers and/or meeting providers?** No, and I don't have plans to do so, but PRs to add support are certainly welcome!